pmarguinaud/fxtran/ARTICLE.md

 * to search FORTRAN source using XPath
 * to apply transforms to FORTRAN source code using the XML DOM methods

-## Loading FORTRAN source in firefox
+## Loading FORTRAN source code in firefox

 XML is the language for representing semi-structured data, but it is also the language of choice for displaying content on the web.
 A side effect (the primary goal was automated transformation